KlutzyBubbles/lethal-company-vb-modpack/README.md

 ## Changelog

-All changes can be seen in commit history on GitHub
+Changes past 1.0.2 can be found in the releases on the github page

 ### v1.0.0